 I developed cold symptoms while being outdoors on a cold January morning – temperature of about 55℉ – violent sneezing, running nose and feeling cold.
 I realized what was happening.
 Time to take action.
 Right away, I bundled up: put on a warmer jacket, hat, a scarf and socks.
 Turned the heat on to 80℉

-Heated a small pillow that my brother-in-law had given us few years ago as a X-mas present.
-It is called wheat pad pillow.
+I heated a small pillow that my brother-in-law gave me a few years ago as a Christmas present.
+It’s called a wheat pad pillow.